makrai/notes/jackendoff90-sem-struct.md

 * the solution Fodor advocates
   * each lexical item has its own specific meaning postulates
     * determine the entailments of sentences the lexical item occurs in
-* e.g. causative-noncausative pairs in (26)
+* eg causative-noncausative pairs in (26)
 * each element in a lexical decomposition can be regarded as that item's access to more general-purpose rules of inference
-* studies of language acquisition have benefited from decompositional theories of lexical concepts (e.g. Landau and Gleitman 1985; Pinker 1989)
+* studies of language acquisition have benefited from decompositional theories of lexical concepts (eg Landau and Gleitman 1985; Pinker 1989)

 # Chapter 2 Argument Structure and Thematic Roles 43